Thanksgiving turkey breast roll with turkey sage sausage stuffing, is both dark and white meat in one bite.

 An extra added treat to this already delicious turkey stuffing is to add chopped, roasted chestnuts to it.
 Talk about a fabulous decadent turkey stuffing!

-How To Seal In Flavors Of Turkey Breast
+How To Seal In Flavors Of A Turkey Breast Roll

 The best way to seal in flavor, is with fat and heat.
 Once the turkey breast is stuffed, rolled and tied, the skin (fat), on the outside of the turkey breast is your secret to sealing in flavor and moisture.